commontoolsinc/labs/typescript/packages/lookslike-high-level/src/runtime/README.md

 - `const c = m1(a, b); const d = m2(c.foo)`
 - `const { foo } = m1(a, b); const d = m2(foo)`

-We can also assign the output of a module to a nested property:

-- `otherCell.foo = m1(a, b)`

-And the `self` helper allows assigning an output of a cell directly to a value:

-- `otherCell[self] = m1(a, b)`

-TODO: This is a weird syntax, maybe we want call `.set()` or so.
-It might also be an opportunity to introduce the idea of an explicit `merge` operation, as this is commonly the case when there are multiple writers, or when writing into a passed input to the recipe (see below).

 TODO: Instead of functions with N parameters, we could only have one parameter and pass objects with named values around: